srl-labs/containerlab/docs/manual/vrnetlab.md

 Although this approach has many pros, it doesn't allow users to define the VM based nodes in the same topology file.
 But not anymore, with [`vrnetlab`](https://github.com/plajjan/vrnetlab) integration containerlab became capable of launching topologies with VM-based routers.

 ## Vrnetlab
-Vrnetlab essentially allows to package a regular VM inside a container and makes it runnable and accessible as if it was a container image all way long.
+Vrnetlab essentially allows to package a regular VM inside a container and makes it runnable and accessible as if it was a container image.

 To make this work, vrnetlab provides a set of scripts that will build the container image taking a user provided qcow file as an input.
 This enables containerlab to build topologies which consist both of native containerized NOSes and the VMs: